ksu-is/Recipe-Manager-2023--3/README.md

 Getting Started:

 Contact:
-The Recipe Manager project is being completed by Denver Wynter and Josh Stinson.
+The Recipe Manager project is being completed by Denver Wynter and Joshua Stinson.

 Updates:
 We are planning to build on top of the Recipe_Manager-Calender project